 - allow local law enforcement agencies to participate in task forces;

 - give ICE 60-day notice on the release of those previously convicted of certain violent felonies.

 Opponents say the bill should include cooperation on the detention of all felons, not just convicted violent felons.
-One Republican senator called the bill a threat to dreamers, referring to young undocumented immigrants who were brought to the United States as children.
+One Republican senator called the bill the “greatest threat to dreamers,” referring to young undocumented immigrants who were brought to the United States as children.
 Without cooperation from local law enforcement agencies, the bill may force federal immigration officers into schools and neighborhoods to find undocumented felons.
 Others are concerned about harboring criminals.

 On April 3, the California Senate passed SB 54 on a 27-12 party-line vote.
 The bill now heads to the Assembly, which has 55 Democrats and 25 Republicans, giving the Democrats a supermajority.
 It will then head to governor Jerry Brown, who can sign or veto it.

 In 2012 governor Jerry Brown vetoed a previous, similar bill.
 Brown said the bill would have barred local cooperation with ICE even when someone was convicted of crimes like child abuse or drug trafficking.
 However, given the amendments to SB 54 and the current political climate, Brown may well sign the bill.